m-jahn/WeightedTreemaps/cran-comments.md

 There were 3 NOTEs:

 1. The C++ function `voronoiDiagram.cpp` does not contain any such entry points (as far as I can see).
 The Note is probably caused by the upstream dependency CGAL 4 headers (R package `cgal4h`).
+This note appeas only when checking on Mac OS.

 ```
 File ‘SysbioTreemaps/libs/SysbioTreemaps.so’: